C-louds/Event-manager-app/README.md

 # Event Manager App

-Event Manager App is a comprehensive solution for managing events, built using TypeScript, Kotlin, Objective-C++, Ruby, Objective-C, Swift, and C. This application allows users to create, manage, and track events efficiently.
+Event Manager App is a comprehensive solution for managing events, built using TypeScript and React Native.
+This application allows users to create, manage, and track events efficiently.

 ## Table of Contents